 Another take on the classic dreads, this modern version works for those that don’t want long hair but still want to express some of their unique style.

-This haircut styles for black men works on both men and women where you create curls by twisting your hair.
+This haircut style for black men works creating curls by twisting your hair.
 You’ll have to maintain this look by constantly twisting your locks, but it’s so worth it to try out this stylish look.

 4. High and Tight

 We love black male haircuts that are structured and easy and handle.
 The high and tight is all about shaved sides with some length on the top of your head.
 Great for professionals and low-maintenance guys.